On this page

 You are viewing the documentation for Deno DeployEA.
 Looking for Deploy Classic documentation?
 View it here.

-In Deno DeployEA all applications execute using a standard Deno runtime in a secure, isolated Linux environment.
+In Deno DeployEA, all applications execute using a standard Deno runtime in a secure, isolated Linux environment.

 The Deno runtime used in Deno DeployEA is the standard Deno runtime, with full support for all features of the Deno CLI, including JSR and NPM dependencies, reading and writing to the file system, making network requests, spawning subprocesses, and loading FFI and node native addons.

-The Deno runtime runs using --allow-all permissions.
+The Deno runtime runs using --allow-all

-Custom flags can not be passed to the Deno runtime.
+Custom flags cannot be passed to the Deno runtime.

 Runtime environment Jump to heading

 The runtime environment is a Linux-based environment running either x64 or ARM64 architecture.
-The exact set of tools available in the runtime environment is subject to change and thus can not be relied upon.
+The exact set of tools available in the runtime environment is subject to change and thus cannot be relied upon.

 Currently Deno DeployEA runs on Deno 2.3.2.